ARD Site Diary (2025)

 We have been anticipating Ben’s visit for some time as we need his guidance on how to proceed with the removal of our two cremation urns and advice about what to do with our other burials.
 In preparation for Ben’s visit, we began by removing all the covers and cleaning around the vessels.
 Chris worked on our first urn (F1) while Andrew worked on the our second urn (F2).
 Chris was keen to show how the pit the urn was place in could be seen in the section on the west side but not on the east side as the burnt and mottled layers seemed to be going right up to and indeed underneath the urn.
 Andrew also worked to expose the flat bottomed pit our second urn (F2) seemed to be sitting in.

-Bill meanwhile worked on the octagonal feature (F4) cleaning the edges up so that the profile could be clearly seen.
+Bill meanwhile worked on the clay-lined pit feature (F4) cleaning the edges up so that the profile could be clearly seen.
 He trowelled area around the outside of the the feature bringing out the blackish edge which lines the outside of the orange wall of the feature.
 He also noticed another black line running a few centimetres away from the feature on the NE side.
 He speculated whether could represent the original pit which was then refilled to form the shape of the feature before it was lined with the clay.
-Bill also took some time cleaning the section running down the NE side of the octagonal feature ready for recording.
+Bill also took some time cleaning the section running down the NE side of the clay-lined pit feature (F4) ready for recording.
 This section, originally looked at last year, was turning out to be very complicated with a deep undulating layer of mottled clay, the higher layer being dark and the lower undulating layer lighter with a whitish tinge.
 This is as opposed to the opposite side of this trench which demonstrates the standard arrangement of red and black line lying under a relatively thin layer of mottled clay.
 The transition section (on the NW side of F1) shows that the the red line continues but the black line doesn’t (only to reappear in the section alongside F4.

 Ben arrived at 2.00 in the afternoon and after the introductions, got stuck in to getting himself familiar once again with the site he’d briefly visited last year.
 This included seeing our recently cleaned up south ditch terminus in Trench 6-6a.
 Being amazed with its proportions he was, as we are, that this is not typical Bronze Age.